Skip to main content

 Introduction

-Within the Green Maritime Methanol project, a sector wide consortium of more than 30 partners have investigated the feasibility of application of methanol as a marine fuel.
-The following topics for applying methanol as an energy carrier for shipping have been elaborated in the first part of this project:
+Within the Green Maritime Methanol project, a sector wide consortium of partners investigates the feasibility of application of methanol as a marine fuel.
+The following topics for applying methanol as an energy carrier for shipping have been elaborated in this project:

 • Overall technical and operational: